sveltia/sveltia-cms/README.md

 ### Working with a local Git repository

-You can use Sveltia CMS with a local Git repository like [Netlify/Decap CMS](https://decapcms.org/docs/working-with-a-local-git-repository/), but Sveltia CMS has simplified the workflow by removing the need for additional configuration (the `local_backend` property) and a proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in [some modern browsers](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).
+You can use Sveltia CMS with a local Git repository like Netlify/Decap CMS, but Sveltia CMS has simplified the workflow by removing the need for additional configuration (the `local_backend` property) and a proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in [some modern browsers](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).

+1. Make sure you have configured the [GitHub](https://decapcms.org/docs/github-backend/) or [GitLab](https://decapcms.org/docs/gitlab-backend/) backend.
+   - Please note that the Git Gateway backend mentioned in the Netlify/Decap CMS [local Git repository document](https://decapcms.org/docs/working-with-a-local-git-repository/) is not supported in Sveltia CMS.
+You can remove the `local_backend` property, which is ignored in Sveltia CMS.
 1. Launch the local development server for your frontend framework, typically with `npm run dev` or `pnpm dev`.
 1. Visit `http://localhost:[port]/admin/index.html` with Chrome or Edge.
 The port number varies by framework.
    - Other Chromium-based browsers may also work.
 In Brave, you need to enable the File System Access API [with a flag](https://github.com/brave/brave-browser/issues/20563#issuecomment-1021567573).